porygon-tech/genetic-algorithm/README.md

 - Genetic drift
 - (Emigration is negligible)

-New combinations of alleles can arise by crossing-over the existing ones.
+New combinations of alleles can arise by crossing-over their corresponding chromosomes.
 Remember that natural selection do not act on alleles themselves, but on their phenotypic effect.

 ## Implementation